Night of the Living Dead (1990 film): Box office

+Critical response

+Contemporary

-The initial response and critical consensus among both audience members and critics was generally negative.
+The initial response and critical consensus among both audience members and critics was generally mixed.

 Owen Gleiberman of Entertainment Weekly rated it D+ and wrote, "In the history of bad ideas, George Romero's decision to produce a color remake of his disturbingly frenzied 1968 zombiefest Night of the Living Dead has to rank right up there with New Coke...The original Night was taken by some to be a statement about the Vietnam War; this one isn’t about anything larger than Romero’s desire to make a buck."
 Writing for the Chicago Sun-Times, Roger Ebert awarded the film one star out of a possible four, writing, "The remake is so close to the original that there is no reason to see both".

-Caryn James of The New York Times wrote, "There was no real need to remake a film that lives on the campy cult appeal it has acquired over time.
+Caryn James of The New York Times gave the film a mixed assessment, noting: "There was no real need to remake a film that lives on the campy cult appeal it has acquired over time.
 But as B-movies and remakes go, this one knows how to bring tired zombies back to life."
-Variety called it "a crass bit of cinematic grave-robbing".
 Kevin Thomas of the Los Angeles Times wrote, "While this Night hasn't the chilling, almost cinema-verite credibility of the original, it is certainly a well-sustained entertainment".
 In The Washington Post, Richard Harrington criticized the film as a purely financial effort that lacks the shock of the original film now that zombie film tropes have become clichéd.
+Variety called it "a crass bit of cinematic grave-robbing".

-Dave Kehr of the Chicago Tribune rated it three out of four stars and wrote that although Savini's direction is a bit too literal, the film "contains some intriguing further development of the ideas of the first film, as well as some mistakes corrected and dramatic relationships tightened."
+Dave Kehr of the Chicago Tribune rated the film three out of four stars and wrote that although Savini's direction is a bit too literal, the film "contains some intriguing further development of the ideas of the first film, as well as some mistakes corrected and dramatic relationships tightened."
+The Oregonian's Ted Mahar found the film effective and praised it, describing it as an "equal of the original in most ways and superior in others."